Showing 1 - 20 of 29 results

 File 7901: Full Text >

-Lewis and Clark Expedition in Washington State, 1805-1806: An Illustrated Cybertour
+Lewis and Clark Expedition in Washington, 1805-1806: An Illustrated Cybertour

-An illustrated cybertour of the Lewis and Clark Expedition in Washington state.
-The Corps of Volunteers for Northwest Discovery (as the expedition was formally named) entered the region of the future state of Washington in October 1805.
+An illustrated cybertour of the Lewis and Clark Expedition in what is now the state of Washington.
+The Corps of Volunteers for Northwest Discovery (as the expedition was formally named) entered the area of the future state in October 1805.
 The cybertour was written and curated by Cassandra Tate, with photos by Glenn Drosendahl.

 File 7062: Full Text >